pop-os/shell/README.md

 - `Up` or `k`
 - `Right` or `l`

-### Tiling Mode
+### Window Management Mode

 > This mode is activated with `Super` + `Return`.

-Tiling mode activates additional keyboard control over the size and location of the currently-focused window.
+Window management mode mode activates additional keyboard control over the size and location of the currently-focused window.
 The behavior of this mode changes slightly based on whether you are in auto-tile mode, or in the default stacking mode.
 In the default mode, an overlay is displayed snapped to a grid, which represents a possible future location and size of your focused window.
 This behavior changes slightly in auto-tiling mode, where resizes are performed immediately, and overlays are only shown when swapping windows.

 Activating this enables the following behaviors: